waimea-cfitzsimmons/300dtd-assessment/Design.md

 ### End-User Requirements

-The end users will be people who play table top games (such as Dungeons and Dragons)
+The end users will be people who play table top games (such as Dungeons and Dragons).
+This will especially be useful for people who have a difficult time keeping track of physical copies or keeping documents organised. this will also be advantageous for people who have difficulties writing with a pen and paper (such as people with dyspraxia) since it will allow them to type it up instead.
+This website would also help Dungeon masters organise and distribute information about the campaign and characters.

 ### Proposed Solution

-I propose a website that acts as a database that users can use in order to: Create player and Game Master accounts, create and store character and npc information and track character's health and abilities during combat.
+A website that acts as a database and also a sort of wikipedia for tabletop games and campaigns that people are hosting allowing users to store their information and make and manage campaigns.
+Users should be able to:

+Create accounts with a secure password

+Create a campaign that the creator of the campaign will be able to add other users to as players

+Create characters that will be stored on a database and will be able to be viewed by other players (but not edited)

+track and edit the stats and information about their characters

+access everything from a secure database

 -------------------------------------------------